[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 Harness

-Before diving in, let me clarify what a "harness" is in this context by reviewing the official blog.
+Before diving in, let me clarify what a "harness" is by reading the official blog.

 https://aws.amazon.com/blogs/machine-learning/get-to-your-first-working-agent-in-minutes-announcing-new-features-in-amazon-bedrock-agentcore/

-In the context of AgentCore, a harness is the orchestration foundation for running agents.
-Specifically, it handles:
+In AgentCore context, a harness is the orchestration foundation for running agents.
+Specifically, it refers to the platform that bundles:

 • Model invocation and inference execution